 - Provide e-newsletters every other month featuring important information and happenings at NDSS and in the Down syndrome community

 - Provide free educational webinars conducted by NDSS and other national experts on topics related to Down syndrome such as health, education, research and family life

 - Facilitate relationships among advocates for information sharing and support

 - Respond to requests via e-mail and phone for guidance and advice on pursuing legislative initiatives

-To explore the possibility of becoming a DS-Ambassador, the first step is to submit an online application by following this link.
+To explore the possibility of becoming a volunteer DS-Ambassador, the first step is to submit an online application by following this link.
 You will be contacted soon after you submit the application.
-If you have questions about the application process or would prefer a hard copy of the application on the website.
-Until then, those interested in becoming a DS-Ambassador should contact Jawanda Mast, Manager of Grassroots Advocacy, at email@example.com.
+If you have questions about the application process or would prefer a hard copy of the application, please contact Jawanda Mast, Manager of Grassroots Advocacy, at firstname.lastname@example.org.

 NDSS DS-AMBASSADOR™ Program Business Calls